 But although enterprises are moving into the cloud, they are moving more slowly through the maturity levels.
 Thirty-two percent are just at the experimentation stage, and only 17 percent report heavy use.
 The proportions are reversed for SMBs: 19 percent are just experimenting, while 41 percent report heavy use.

-Clearly enterprises have moved beyond the question of whether cloud is appropriate for their organizations, and are progressing down the path to cloud adoption.
-The slower pace of adoption is in line with the typical behavior of large organizations, which are dealing with added organizational scale and complexity and thus tend to take longer to fully consume new technologies.
+Clearly, enterprises have moved beyond the question of whether the cloud is appropriate for their organizations, and are progressing down the path to cloud adoption.
+The slower pace of adoption is in line with the typical behaviour of large organizations, which are dealing with added organizational scale and complexity and thus tend to take longer to fully consume new technologies.

 The survey goes on to say that from this survey “mixed clouds” will be prevalent.
 This may depend on the size and type of organisation.
 Time will tell on this one.